-We purchase and sell refined and renewable products at our Tacoma, Washington terminal and maintain limited product inventories to support these activities.
-We currently do not hedge our exposure to price fluctuations and a significant fluctuation in market prices of refined and renewable products could result in losses or lower profits from these sales activities
+We purchase and sell refined and renewable products, along with associated carbon offsets, at our Tacoma, Washington terminal and maintain limited product inventories to support these activities.
+We currently do not hedge our exposure to price fluctuations and a significant fluctuation in market prices of refined and renewable products and/or associated carbon offsets could result in losses or lower profits from these sales activities.